Battle of Zinjibar (2011–2012): Casualties

 The official number of total casualties during the battle are unknown.
-Analyst Michael Knights wrote "a conservative estimate would be around 500–700 government troops and Popular Committee fighters killed, plus an unknown number of civilians and Ansar al-Sharia fighters."
-Time magazine claimed that "unofficial estimates" within the military put the figure at over 1,000 soldiers.
-Speaking to Time, Major General Nasser al-Taheri, who replaced Qatan as commander of the Southern Military Region, said that at least 600 Ansar al-Sharia militants out of a total of 3,000 were killed, several of them high-ranking commanders.
+Researcher Michael Knights wrote: "a conservative estimate would be around 500–700 government troops and Popular Committee fighters killed, plus an unknown number of civilians and Ansar al-Sharia fighters."
+Time claimed that "unofficial estimates" within the military put the figure at as many as 1,000 soldiers.
+Major General Nasser al-Taheri, who replaced Qatan as commander of the Southern Military Region, said at least 600 Ansar al-Sharia militants out of a total force of 3,000 were killed, several of them high-ranking commanders.

 The official Saba News Agency reported on 11 September 2011, a day after the conclusion of the July–September offensive, that more than 280 pro-government forces were killed and 600 were wounded since the fighting began in May.
 Of those killed, around 230 were army soldiers from the Southern Military Region, of whom 90 were from the 25th Mechanized Brigade, while the other 50 were tribal fighters supporting the army.
-Over 300 Ansar al-Sharia militants were believed to have been killed, with then-vice president Hadi telling European diplomats that 30 were leaders in the group.
+Over 300 Ansar al-Sharia militants were believed to have been killed, with Hadi telling European diplomats that 30 of them were leaders in the group.
 By the end of December, official figures put the total number of soldiers killed at around 270, and the number of militants at more than 400 according to local officials.

-According to an Agence France-Presse tally composed of multiple sources within the government, 485 people were killed in Operation Golden Swords from its inauguration on 12 May 2012 until the liberation of Zinjibar on 12 June.
-The total included 368 Ansar al-Sharia militants, 72 army soldiers, 26 Popular Committee fighters, and 19 civilians.
-The total included fighting not only in Zinjibar, but all of Abyan.

 Humanitarian impact

+Militant governance

+A building in Zinjibar with an Ansar al-Sharia seal written on it.

+Upon solidifying control of Zinjibar, Ansar al-Sharia sought to govern the city as an Islamic emirate similar to that of the Taliban.
+Government institutions such as the local authority and education department were converted into an Islamist system.
+Legal courts adhering to Sharia were set up to address crime and civil disputes.
+The militants demanded strict adherence to their interpretation of Islam, and supporters of Saleh and the government were branded as infidels and American spies.

+Ansar al-Sharia was also concerned with gaining popular support among the people of Zinjibar.
+The individuals Ansar al-Sharia put in charge of managing the city were local southerners rather than northern Yemenis or foreigners.
+Numerous displaced residents noted the politeness of the militants relative to government authorities beforehand and their eagerness to help locals.
+Limited public services were provided by the militants including road and electricity maintenance, food and water distribution, and garbage collection.
+Local merchants and shop owners were forced into lowering food prices.
+Militants conducted security patrols throughout the city and its surroundings, while others were tasked with guarding abandoned residencies to stop looters.
+Loudspeaker announcements would warn civilians of incoming artillery shelling.
+Residents wishing to leave would be permitted to do so and given a lump sum of money for support.